knupska/quickevent/README.markdown

 ==============

 QuickEvent allows you to quickly view, add & remove events from your pages in Symphony.
-Do you want a event on 95 out of 100 pages?.. no problem!
+Do you want an event on 95 out of 100 pages?.. no problem!

 - Version: 1.0
 - Author: [Nathan Martin](mailto:nathan@knupska.com)